Is every student guaranteed on campus accommodation in their first year?

 If you go abroad do you have to pay for your travel expenses? (flights etc.)

 Yes, students are responsible for travel costs.
-Some organisations have been known to contribute towards these costs but it is not the norm.
+Some organisations contribute towards these costs.

 Are placement opportunities offered exclusively to Aston students?